Enter your details below to Book your free survey

-The only thing that can provide greater peace of mind than a high-quality burglar alarm is one with monitored police response.
-Only Security Companies like Banham that are accredited by Regulatory bodies (NSI/SSAIB) have access to the various Police Force Control Rooms to pass alarm activations from Intruder and Personal Attack systems to the Police directly ensuring a much quicker response than a 999 call.
+Professional alarm monitoring with police response provides the best possible line of defence and peace of mind, 24/7, 365.
+Only Security Companies like Banham that are accredited by Regulatory bodies (NSI/SSAIB) have access to the various Police Force Control Rooms to pass alarm activations from Intruder and Personal Attack Systems to the Police directly.

+Police response is governed by the NPCC alarm policy, which allows Police Response to be granted to approved Installers such as Banham Security.
 However, even when an alarm is monitored by the police, there is a chance police response could be withdrawn under certain conditions.
-This right to withdrawal is stipulated under rules set out by the Association of Chief Police Officers (ACPO).
+This right to withdrawal is stipulated under rules set out by the National Police Chiefs’ Council (NPCC).

 Attending false alarms is a drain on police resources, which would be better used elsewhere.
-It is for this reason that the police reserve the right to withdraw burglar alarm response if they receive too many false alarm callouts from a certain premises.
+It is for this reason that the police reserve the right to withdraw burglar alarm responses if they receive too many false alarm callouts from certain premises.

 Police response works on three levels: